efonsecab/Companies-Using-Blazor/README.md

 ## Rules
 * The landing page of the website must be public and not request for immediate authentication
 * When looking at the website html, it hould clearly show it's using the Blazor scripts
-* Only add Websites running on either Blazor Server or Blazor WebAssembly
+* Only add Websites running on either Blazor Server or Blazor WebAssembly.
+The only exception to the rule is the link in the company's name
 * If there Source Code is private mention it like this "Source Code: Private"

 ## How To Add Websites